sai-gayatri/FRT-Project/README.md

-Memorial Books is our project that is done as the solution , is a collection of various famous books as our solution we made a webpage that where we kept few books and their cloud links in our site which is used to help and download file that required
+Nail Salon is our project that is done as the solution , it is a Creative way to Paint, Decorate, Enhance, Embellish Nails.
+It is satisfying, rewarding, fun, Relaxing, and Challenging at the same time. overtime we discover so many great things about nail art that eventually, so we decided to create a website to just pay tribute to the activity that brought us all together

 # Features